baudev/ZONNY_API/README.md

 ## REMARKS

-If there is any bug or other problem, please report it by [creating a new GitLab `issue`](https://github.com/baudev/ZONNY_API/issues/new).
+If there is any bug or other problem, please report it by [creating a new Github `issue`](https://github.com/baudev/ZONNY_API/issues/new).

 Try respecting the following structure as possible: